Donde Bupos is a popular seafood restaurant located in El Poblado in Medellín with a big menu with very good and fresh seafood.

 Donde Bumpos has a relatively small drink menu with some beers and a selection of wines.
 Also, there is a selection of cocktails including margaritas.

 Furthermore, there are several non-alcoholic drinks.
 These include natural juices, lemonades, sodas and water.

 How to Get to Donde Bupos

-In addition, taxis and Uber are other options to get to this restaurant.
+In addition, taxis are another option to get to this restaurant.
 Just provide the driver the address below.

 Hours: Monday to Saturday: Noon to 10 pm, Sunday: closed.

 The Best Seafood Restaurants in Medellín

 On the Medellin Guru website we have looked at seven of the best seafood restaurants in Medellín and the Aburrá Valley:

 - Donde Bupos – a popular seafood restaurant in El Poblado with excellent seafood.

 - Rocoto – a popular Peruvian restaurant with very good ceviche and other seafood.